 We know the character of MacGyver changed through the 7 year show, so it would make sense that his eating habits could follow suit and change as well.

-The “Coltons” episode was actually shot as part of season 6, but aired as part of season 7.
-This meant they had 14 episodes instead of the agreed 13, so they dropped the “Mountain of Youth”, replacing it with “The Coltons” and aired the first 12 episodes, saving the finale (13th) episode for April when they did a special night of several series finales.
+But the “Coltons” episode, which was actually shot as part of season 6, was aired as part of season 7 with the intention of it being the pilot for a spin-off series.
+This meant they had 14 episodes instead of the agreed 13, so they dropped the “Mountain of Youth” and aired the first 12 episodes, saving the finale (13th) episode for April when they did a special night of several series finales.

 That was supposed to be the end.
 But the ratings were so high that night that they brought out the “Mountain of Youth” as a “Lost Episode” and then continued with reruns throughout the summer.